-- Give your child something to hold, such as a toy or a book, have him focus on watching TV, or let him squeeze someone's hand.
+- Give your child something to hold, such as a toy or a book, have them focus on watching TV, or let them squeeze someone's hand.

-- Tell him it is okay to cry and he must keep still.
+- Tell them it is okay to cry, and they must keep still (Picture 2).

-- Have your child lie on his side or his back and turn his foot inward to relax the thigh muscle.
+- Have your child lie on their back and turn their foot inward to relax the thigh muscle.

 How to Give the Injection